jamesriddellv/euk-metagenomics-pipeline/ReadMe.md

 # Usage and requirements

 This script requires snakemake, fastqc, trimmomatic, bbduk, tiara, megahit, and pandaseq to be installed.
 Each can be installed with conda.

 Kraken2 does not need to be installed since it runs through singularity, but the database needs to be installed: https://github.com/DerrickWood/kraken2/wiki/Manual

+To run the ```translate_kraken2.py``` file, taxonkit and subprocess packages need to be installed.
+Additionally, taxdump.tar.gz from NCBI and the dmp files within need to be copied to your home directory .taxonkit.

 # Description of files